-A regular sized pork butt will be around 5 to 8 pounds and it can be sold as one whole piece at the butchers or split into two pieces at the supermarket.
+A regularly sized pork butt will be around 5 to 8 pounds and it can be sold as one whole piece at the butchers or split into two pieces at the supermarket.

 Preparing Your Pork Butt

 If you want to, you can create your own rub using a mixture of sea salt, black pepper, sugar, paprika and chili powder.
-If that is too much work for you, or you are unsure of the quantity of ingredients to use, you can always go for a store bought dry rub, just coat the pork butt with the rub, and don’t be afraid to use a heavier hand, this is a fattier meat so it can handle a lot of flavor.
+If that is too much work for you, or you are unsure of the quantity of ingredients to use, you can always go for a store bought dry rub.

-Around the five hour mark, you want pork butt internal temp to reach a temperature of 160 degrees before you actually remove it should be around 190 degrees
+Around the five hour mark, you want pork butt internal temp to reach a temperature of 160°F before you actually remove it should be around 190°F.

 How To Wrap Your Pork

-When you reach a temperature of 190 degrees, take the pork out of the smoker.
+When you reach a temperature of 190°F, take the pork out of the smoker.
 Set it on a board and let it rest, so the juices redistribute their way into the meat.
 If you let it rest for at least half an hour, the pork butt should be juicy.